- 1 Hybrid Cars and Green Companies

 It’s no secret that the economic slowdown has changed consumers’ spending habits, and large vehicles such as SUV’s are a luxury that many consumers can no longer afford.
 Companies are no different and many businesses are looking for ways to save money and increase their bottom line.
 The recession has caused many companies to choose Hybrid technology as a means of company transportation for many reasons including higher gasoline mileage, lower emissions, and as a way to stay-true to their environmentally friendly corporate culture.

-As a web-based business owner of an environmentally friendly green company, owning a hybrid defines the corporate culture of your company and shows your clients that not only are you advertising eco-friendly practices on your web site, but your company is implementing environmentally friendly strategies by providing corporate executives with green transportation.
+As a web-based business owner of an environmentally friendly green company, owning a hybrid defines the corporate culture of your company and shows your clients that not only are you advertising eco-friendly practices on your web site.
+Additionally, there are numerous going green business opportunities available.
+One such opportunity is available by providing corporate executives with green transportation.

 Higher gas prices pinch consumers